-Packages allow resellers to assign limits and options to cPanel accounts.
+Packages allow resellers to assign limits and settings to cPanel accounts.
 For example, a reseller may want to assign disk quotas or monthly bandwidth restrictions.
 Hosting providers can create and modify packages for resellers or allow the reseller to do this for themselves.

 Resellers can view and assign any package that contains their username.
 Additionally, hosting providers can enable the

 viewglobalpackages Access Control List (ACL), which allows resellers to view and assign global packages.

 ||The reseller’s username, an underscore, and a package name.||Yes|

 ||A package name that does not contain any underscores.||Yes, if the hosting provider enables the

 rootuser can view all packages.